masoodfaisal/ml-workshop/docs/setup.md

 Scroll down to the _Pipeline_ section.
 Inside the _Script_ box, you need to paste in a _Jenkinsfile_.
 You have two options

 1 - if you are forking this repo for a classroom scenario, modify the 3 lines shown on blob/main/jenkins-pipeline/model/Jenkinsfile with **your** Minio route (that you tested above).
-Then commit that your fork and pull from there.
+Then commit that to your fork and pull from there.
 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/35-pipeline-change.png)